 - One member suggested giving consideration to expanding this table in future to have other parameters.
 Can this structure potentially be expanded?
 If it is, is it an "and" or an "or"?
 Are the effects considered separately or together?
 Can this be applied to lakes and wetlands?
 (This would be something to consider for the future).
 It's important to note that there are other freshwater bodies that will not be protected by these tables. - One member suggested examining the percentile approach of putting in different thresholds and whether it is related to intrinsic ecological effects. - Another area to look into would be how we define bands.
-This is related to the proposed sediment attributes and will be discussed at the next meeting. - It was noted that in many cases there is a continuum in ecological effects and often, there isn't a tidy drop off upon which to base bottom lines or bands.
+This is related to the proposed sediment attributes and will be discussed at the next meeting. - Released under the provisions of the It was noted that in many cases there is a continuum in ecological effects and often, there